-District and regional plans shall include objectives, policies, rules and/or other methods requiring that subdivision, use and development occurs in a way that contributes to a compact, well-designed, climate-resilient, accessible and environmentally responsive regional form with well-functioning urban areas and rural areas.
+District and regional plans shall include objectives, policies, rules and/or methods requiring that subdivision, use and development occurs in a way that contributes to a compact, well-designed, climate-resilient, accessible and environmentally responsive regional form with well-functioning urban areas and rural areas.
 This includes:

-(a) enabling Māori to express their culture and traditions, and

-(a) (b) preventing dispersed growth patterns by prioritising supporting compact growth by:

-(i) firstly, prioritising urban development (including unanticipated or out-of-sequence brownfield development) should occur within existing urban zones urban areas, with a preference for higher densities in and adjacent to centres with a range of commercial activities and along existing or planned public transport corridors, then

-(ii) urban development that does not meet (i) within urban areas (including unanticipated or out-of-sequence brownfield development), then

-(iii) sequenced and planned urban development beyond existing urban zones urban areas, consistent with Policies 55 and 56, then

-(iv) (iii) unanticipated or out-of-sequence greenfield urban development that is wellconnected to the existing urban area and along existing or planned transport corridors, consistent with Policies 55 and 56, and adds significantly to development capacity consistent with Policy UD.3, then
+- (a) preventing dispersed growth patterns by prioritising: - (i) firstly, urban development (including unanticipated or out-of-sequence brownfield development) should occur within urban areas in and adjacent to centres with a range of commercial activities and along existing or planned public transport corridors, then - (ii) urban development that does not meet (i) within urban areas (including unanticipated or out-of-sequence brownfield development), then - (iii) sequenced and planned urban development beyond urban areas, consistent with Policies 55 and 56, then - (iv) unanticipated or out-of-sequence greenfield urban development that is wellconnected to the existing urban area and along existing or planned transport corridors, consistent with Policies 55 and 56, and adds significantly to development capacity consistent with Policy UD.3, then

-(v) residential or mixed use development in rural areas, consistent with Policy 56; and

-(d) (c) for clauses (a)(iii) and (a)(iii+), demonstrating that additional urban-zoned land is necessary and the most appropriate option to meet housing and business demand, including consideration of existing realisable development capacity enabled within existing urban zones the urban area; and (e) (d) requiring all infrastructure necessary to support development to be provided in an integrated and efficient way; and

-(f) (e) providing for a range of housing typologies and land uses, including mixed use development.; and

-(f) enabling Māori to express their culture and traditions, and
+- (v) residential development in rural areas, consistent with Policy 56; and - (b) for clauses (a)(iii) and (a)(iv), demonstrating that additional urban-zoned land is necessary and the most appropriate option to meet housing and business demand, including consideration of existing development capacity enabled within the urban area; and - (c) requiring all infrastructure necessary to support development to be provided in an integrated and efficient way; and - (d) providing for a range of housing typologies and land uses, including mixed use development; and - (e) enabling Māori to express their culture and traditions.

 Policy UD.4 provides strategic direction to district plans on how housing and business demand is to be met.
-Clause (a)(iv) relates to residential rural lifestyle development as well as development in settlement zones.
+Clause (a)(v) relates to residential rural lifestyle development as well as development in settlement zones.